emfjson/emfjson-jackson/README.md

 ### Maven repository

-A maven repository for emfjson is available, note that you should also include the denpendency and repository for jackson in your pom file.
-Please refer to the jackson documentation for more information.
+A maven repository for emfjson is available, note that you should also include the denpendency and repository for Jackson in your pom file.
+Please refer to the Jackson documentation for more information.

 ```xml
 <repository>